MRAlirad/foundry-defi-stablecoin/README.md

 ### Fuzzing

-With all this being said, we're not done yet.
-We're going to really take a security minded focus and build out a thorough fuzz testing suite as well.
-While developing a protocol and writing tests, we should always be thinking **"What are my protocol invariants?"**.
-Having these clearly defined will make advanced testing easier for us to configure.

-Let's detail Fuzz Testing at a high-level before diving into it's application.

 Fuzz Testing is when you supply random data to a system in an attempt to break it.
-If you recall the example used in a previous lesson:

 ```solidity
 //SPDX-License-Identifier: MIT